Skip to content

 Nope!
 Any rust that shows up on your pan can easily be removed.

 First, make sure it’s actually rust: Run a finger or paper towel over the suspected rust spot.
 If you can see a bright orange-colored residue, that’s rust.
 To treat small rust spots, start by scrubbing away the rust with steel wool and salt.
-Once the rust is buffed out and no orange residue remains, clean and dry the pan as normal, then moisturize it to create a protective layer against future rust.
+Once the rust is buffed out and no orange residue remains, clean and dry the pan as normal, then condition it to create a protective layer against future rust.

 How do I know if my pan is seasoned?